Charles de Saulles: Football coach

+Later career

+By 1926, de Saulles was the president of U.S. Zinc Corporation.

 Family

-De Saulles was born in South Bethlehem, Pennsylvania, the son of Arthur Brice de Saulles and Catherine Heckscher.
+De Saulles was born in West Orange, New Jersey, the son of Arthur Brice de Saulles and Catherine Heckscher.
 His father was a noted soldier in the American Civil War.
 His younger brother John de Saulles also became an All-American quarterback at Yale.
 When the younger de Saulles became a star for Yale in his own right, comparisons were made to his older brother:"But there is one particularly bright player on the New Haven team, and he is John Longer de Saulles, the famous quarter back of last fall.
 Johnny is a brother of Charlie de Saulles, the great football and baseball player of 1898 and 1899, and his work is true to family traditions.
 De Saulles plays second base (Charlie's old position), and he is snappy and accurate."
 Charles de Saulles was married to Louise M. "Birdie" Hoch of Marshall, Michigan.
 In 1922, De Saulles' wife obtained a divorce and was awarded custody of their two sons.
 It was also reported at that time that Charles de Saulles had remarried.